unisonweb/unison/unison-src/new-runtime-transcripts/utf8.output.md

   do an `add` or `update`, here's how your codebase would
   change:

-    ⍟ These new definitions are ok to `add`:
+    ⍟ These names already exist.
+You can `update` them to your new definition:

       ascii : Text